Ke Huy Quan: 2021–present: Return to acting

 In February 2022, it was announced that he had joined the cast of the TV adaptation of American Born Chinese for Disney+, which was subsequently released in May 2023.
-In September 2022, Quan was announced to have joined the cast for the second season of the Marvel Cinematic Universe series Loki for Disney+, which premiered on October 6, 2023.
+In September 2022, Quan was announced to have joined the cast for the second season of the Marvel Cinematic Universe series Loki for Disney+, which premiered on October 6, 2023, casting him as Ouroboros, the head of the Time Variance Authority's Repairs and Advancement Department.
 For his performance he received a Critics' Choice Television Award for Best Supporting Actor in a Drama Series nomination.
 In June 2023, it was announced that he had been invited to join the Academy of Motion Picture Arts and Sciences as an actor.
 He had a voice role in Kung Fu Panda 4 (2024).
-Quan has later then starred in a leading role in Love Hurts (2025), and starred in The Electric State, along side Millie Bobby Brown and Chris Pratt.
-He will be a voice in Zootopia 2 as a new character, Gary the Snake.
+Quan has later then starred in a leading role in Love Hurts (2025), and starred in The Electric State, alongside Millie Bobby Brown and Chris Pratt.
+He voiced Gary De'Snake in Zootopia 2 (2025), and will voice the character again in Zootopia 3.
+Quan returned to play Ouroboros in Avengers Endgame: Encore in an uncredited role, and is expected to return as the character again in Avengers: Doomsday.

 Personal life

 Quan is of Han Chinese ancestry from the Hoa ethnic minority group of Vietnam.
+He is a Buddhist.
 He speaks English, Cantonese, and Mandarin.
-Quan is married to Echo Quan, who served as the on-set translator for Everything Everywhere All at Once, and resides in Woodland Hills, Los Angeles.
+Quan is married to Echo Quan, who served as the on-set interpreter for Everything Everywhere All at Once, and resides in Woodland Hills, Los Angeles.
 Quan holds a second-degree black belt in taekwondo; he started taking classes after learning from a taekwondo instructor for his role in Indiana Jones and the Temple of Doom.
 He remains close friends with his Goonies co-star Jeff Cohen, who is also Quan's entertainment lawyer and helped Quan negotiate his contract to star in Everything Everywhere All at Once.